any-docs/css/content/guides/masking/multiple_masks/index.md

 The `mask-*` properties include:

-- {{cssxref("mask-mode")}}: Sets the mode of each mask layer to either `alpha` or `luminance`, or allows it to default to the source's mode by setting the value to `match-source`.
+- `mask-mode`: Sets the mode of each mask layer to either `alpha` or `luminance`, or allows it to default to the source's mode by setting the value to `match-source`.
 The default is `match-source`.

-- {{cssxref("mask-position")}}: Analogous to the {{cssxref("background-position")}} property with syntax that follows the [`background-position`'s `<position>` syntax](/reference/properties/background-position#position), it sets the initial position of the mask image relative to the mask layer's origin box, defined by the `mask-origin` property.
-You can specify one, two, or four {{cssxref("&lt;position&gt;")}} values.
+- `mask-position`: Analogous to the `background-position` property with syntax that follows the [`background-position`'s `<position>` syntax](/reference/properties/background-position#position), it sets the initial position of the mask image relative to the mask layer's origin box, defined by the `mask-origin` property.
+You can specify one, two, or four `&lt;position&gt;` values.
 The default `0% 0%` positions the top-left corner of the mask at the top-left corner of the mask origin box.

-- {{cssxref("mask-origin")}}: Analogous to the {{cssxref("background-origin")}} property, it specifies the _mask positioning area_, which is the mask origin box area within which a mask image is positioned.
+- `mask-origin`: Analogous to the `background-origin` property, it specifies the _mask positioning area_, which is the mask origin box area within which a mask image is positioned.
 For example, if the `mask-position` is `top left`, this property defines whether that is relative to the border's outer edge, the padding's outer edge, or the content's outer edge.

-- {{cssxref("mask-clip")}}: Analogous to the {{cssxref("background-clip")}} property, it determines the area of the element affected by a mask.
+- `mask-clip`: Analogous to the `background-clip` property, it determines the area of the element affected by a mask.
 It defines whether the mask painting area is the border, padding, or content box, restricting the painted content of the element to this area.
-If the mask layer's {{cssxref("mask-image")}} source is an SVG `<mask>` element, the `mask-clip` property has no effect.
+If the mask layer's `mask-image` source is an SVG `<mask>` element, the `mask-clip` property has no effect.

-- {{cssxref("mask-size")}}: Analogous to the {{cssxref("background-size")}} property, this is used to size the mask layer.
+- `mask-size`: Analogous to the `background-size` property, this is used to size the mask layer.
 Values can be a single keyword (`cover`, `contain`, or `auto`), a single length or percentage, or two space-separated values–each of which may be a length, percentage, or `auto`.
 The default is `auto`.

-- {{cssxref("mask-repeat")}}: Analogous to the {{cssxref("background-repeat")}} property, this defines how the mask layer image is tiled after it has been sized and positioned.
+- `mask-repeat`: Analogous to the `background-repeat` property, this defines how the mask layer image is tiled after it has been sized and positioned.

-- {{cssxref("mask-composite")}}: Defines how a mask is combined with the mask layers below it.
+- `mask-composite`: Defines how a mask is combined with the mask layers below it.
 Each mask layer is either added to, subtracted from, included with, or excluded from the previously composited mask layers below it.
 Similar to `mask-mode`, there is no analogous `background-*` property.

 Each `mask-*` value in a comma-separated list of `mask` component properties applies to a separate mask layer.
 As stated earlier, an element can have multiple mask layers applied — the number of layers is determined by the number of comma-separated values in the `mask-image` or `mask` properties.
 Each `mask-*` value is matched with a mask layer, in order.
 If the number of values in the `mask-*` property is greater than the number of mask layers, any excess values are ignored.
 If the mask component property has fewer values than the number of mask layers, the `mask-*` values are repeated.